-Refinance with a home equity loan
+Refinance a home equity loan

 When home equity loan rates are comparable to mortgage rates, or when home equity loan rates have decreased since you closed your current home equity loan or HELOC, it might make sense for you to consider refinancing using your existing equity.

+It is possible to refinance your mortgage and take out additional cash from your available home equity with one loan.
 The best time to refinance your mortgage using a home equity loan is when you:

 When not to refinance with a home equity loan

 Remember to look at all your options.
 While home equity loans offer potential tax benefits and cost advantages, compare those advantages and home equity loan rates against traditional refinance or cash out refinance rates.
 Other potential risks you should consider when refinancing with a home equity loan include:

 - Prepayment penalties.
 Paying off your existing home equity loan may incur prepayment penalties.
 Before you take out a new loan to pay off your home equity loan, HELOC, or mortgage, review the terms of your loan and consult the original lender to understand if prepayment penalties will be applied.
 If there are prepayment penalties on your original home loan, you can also ask your new lender to see if they offer ways help to pay cover any of these fees.